johnxu21/johnxu21.github.io/teaching/CS472/project/project.md

 Project 2022-2023
 =========
-Two projects with their specification documents have been prepared for you.
-You are free to choose any of them.
-The projects are of equal strength, so it would be nice if they are distributed equally between the groups.
-Groups are also free come up with their own custom projects.
-However, If you choose to work on a custom project, then you will need to explain/motivate why this project would allow you to demonstrate your software engineering skills.
-You will also prepare a specification document with in the first three weeks of the class.
+Groups will come up with their own custom projects
+The groups will also a specification document with in the first three weeks of the class.
 You can borrow a leaf from the specification documents for the two projects below.
 The quality of the group's specification document does not have to be like the ones presented, but should be reasonable.
 I will to look at your Specification documents to approve the groups' custom project.

 Senior Design Ideas submitted to CoE
 =====
-Please take a look at some of the Senior Design ideas submitted to the College of Engineering.
+Please take a look at some Senior Design ideas submitted to the College of Engineering.
 [SD Ideas](https://mail.google.com/mail/u/3/#inbox/FMfcgzGrcPGBvpMsrnHFgQTljvFVzgjq?projector=1&messagePartId=0.1)

 Subway Simulation